ipbus-contrib/stratix10/README.md

 `source monitoring.tcl`

 From the Quartus menu go to File -> Open Project and select monitoring.qpf, or simply double click on monitoring.qpf.
+The intermediate steps (Synthesis, Fitting, Timing Analysis, etc.) are also available in the GUI.

 ### Compiling the code